hitchc8ck/dcs/missions/campaigns/syria/op_beowulf/mission data/to-do.md

 - add first routes of convoys
 - add atis for airports
 - check if airboss and recovery tanker from moose is better
-- check if used tacans are not double
-- check if skynet had an update
+- check if skynet had an update (DONE)